holan-3-x/DCML_SysGuard_Anomaly_Detector/final_report/academic_report.md

 ### 1.3 Scope

 The system is specifically optimized for Apple Silicon (M4 Pro) but the methodology is transferable to other platforms.
-This report covers:

-- Data collection methodology
-- Feature engineering decisions
-- Model training and selection
-- Real-time inference architecture
-- Comparative analysis of Python ML vs C Statistical approaches

 ---